michaelhaar/type-safe-sql-query/docs/abstraction-for-sql.md

 ## Comparison

-The following examples illustrate why maybe we don't need an abstraction for SQL.
+The following examples illustrate why many people prefer SQL over ORMs and SQL query builders.
+The examples are based on the same CRUD operations, but use different Javascript/Typescript packages.

 ### Raw SQL